paulbakker/climbing/_posts/2020-12-31-year-in-review.markdown

 Not the hardest grade I've done on gear, but definitely the hardest climb with it being so long and sustained.

 ![Central Pillar](/images/posts/2020-review/central-pillar.jpeg)
+_Pitch one of Central Pillar of Frenzy.
+That was a lot of work for a 5.9._

-![Looking down at the twin cracks of pitch 2](/images/posts/2020-review/central-pillar-twin-cracks.jpeg)
+![Looking down at the twin cracks of pitch 2](/images/posts/2020-review/central-pillar-twin-cracks.jpeg) _Looking down the twin cracks of pitch 2 on Central Pillar of Frenzy_

 The other highlight was the 2000ft Royal Arches, making it back to the ground with some daylight left to spare!

 ![Royal Arches](/images/posts/2020-review/royal-arches.jpeg)
+_Looking up the blank slab halfway up Royal Arches._

 We also did a repeat (my third time) of Cathedral Peak in Tuolumne, clocking in the 700ft climb in under 2 hours.
 It's an easy climb, but it's so beautiful that it's totally worth repeating.

 ![Cathedral Peak](/images/posts/2020-review/cathedral-peak.jpeg)
+_The top of Cathedral Peak, much nicer than last year's thunderstorm._

 Smith Rock
 ----